jayrajroshan/Articles/PoA.md

 If we see the bootnode now, we'll see a lot of network activity:
 ![Bootnode activity](https://github.com/jayrajroshan/Articles/blob/master/img/11_c_boot_final.png?raw=true)

+Let's bring node 2 online, use the following code:

 When the node 1 finds node 2 and connects to it, both the nodes will start sealing new blocks.
 ![Node1 mining](https://github.com/jayrajroshan/Articles/blob/master/img/11_node1.png?raw=true)